bablokb/pi-ttp229-keypad/README.md

 file `/etc/ttp229-keypad.conf`.
 In this configuration-file you can also configure some timing-parameters.
 Change these values in case your programm has problems reading the keys (e.g. key-misses or repeated keys).

+After finishing configuration, start the service with

+    sudo systemctl start ttp229-keypad.service

+Test
+====

+You can find a simple test-script in `examples/ttp229-keydump`.
+Make sure the keypad is connected and the service is up and running:

+    sudo systemctl status ttp229-keypad.service

+Then start the test-program (assuming you haven't changed the directory):

+    examples/ttp229-keydump

+As soon as you touch the keys they should appear in the terminal.